apache/buildstream/doc/source/main_install.rst

     sudo apt install \
-        bzr git lzip patch python3-arpy gir1.2-ostree-1.0 ostree python3-gi
+        bzr git lzip patch

 Ubuntu 16.04 LTS
 ++++++++++++++++
 On Ubuntu 16.04, `bubblewrap <https://github.com/projectatomic/bubblewrap/>`_
-or `ostree <https://github.com/ostreedev/ostree>`_ are not available in the official repositories) You will need to install them in whichever way you see fit.
+is not available in the official repositories
+You will need to install them in whichever way you see fit.
 Refer the the upstream documentation for advice on this.